Jsakkos/lightroom-autotag/README.md

 3. The image embeddings are compared against pre-computed embeddings of the Foundation List keywords
 4. Keywords with similarity scores above the threshold are selected
 5. The keywords are written to XMP sidecar files that Lightroom can read

+## Safety Features

+### Catalog Backup
+Before any operations that access the Lightroom catalog, the tool automatically creates a timestamped backup of your catalog file.
+The backup is stored in the same directory as your original catalog with the format: `[original_name]_YYYYMMDD_HHMMSS.backup`.

+If the backup process fails for any reason, the tool will not proceed with catalog operations to ensure your data's safety.

 ## Contributing